Władysław Raginis: The battle of Wizna

 (In the style of the epitaph for the soldiers at Thermopylae).
 The family of Raginis was officially notified of his death in Wizna three years later in 1943 when his sister, Maria Morawska, received a notice through the Red Cross.

 Posthumous honors

 The local primary school is named after him, as well as several streets in Poland, including one in Białystok, Rzeszów and Warsaw.

 The 31st Council of the Polish Scouting Association in Białystok, chose Raginis as their patron in 1969.

 On May 13 1970, Raginis was posthumously awarded, by the Council of State of the Polish People's Republic, with the Virtuti Militari - Gold Cross (IV Class) medal.

 On August 28 2009, he was posthumously awarded, by the President of Poland, with the Order of Polonia Restituta (Grand Cross).

 On August 21 2012, Raginis was posthumously promoted, by the Minister of National Defence Tomasz Siemoniak to the rank of Major.

+A monument to Raginis was unveiled next to the Jozef Pilsudski Daugavpils State Polish Gymnasium Primary School building on Marijas iela 1e during the visit of the Marshal of the Sejm Stanisław Karczewski to Daugavpils on 10 September 2019.